 A primer on life insurance: what you need and why

 Covid-19 has thrust the importance of life insurance into the limelight.
 But life insurance isn’t just about leaving a legacy and supporting your family when you die.
-It’s also about living benefits that help you navigate the impact of a severe illness or disability, says Sinenhlanhla Nzama, Investec Life’s Head Product Actuary.
+It’s also about living benefits that help you navigate the impact of a severe illness or disability, says Sinenhlanhla Sithomo, Head of Insurance Business at Investec Life.

 Get Focus insights straight to your inbox